nbunner-personal/nigelbunner/pages/about-me.md

 I currently have 2 [music](/music.html) projects on the go:

 **Sugardrum** this is an acoustic based setup that I perform live on vocals and acoustic guitar.
-More info at my [Sugardrum website](https://sugardrum.com).
+More info at the [Sugardrum website](https://sugardrum.com).

 **Jigsaw Goldrush** this is for my more electronic and keyboard based music.
-I currenty have the one album of piano music that has been used for meditation and hypno-birthing. more info at the [website](https://www.jigsawgoldrush.com).
+I currently have one album of piano music that has been used for meditation and hypno-birthing.
+More info at the [Jigsaw Goldrush website](https://www.jigsawgoldrush.com).

 More details about my debut book of short stories can be found on the [stories](/stories.html) page.